michaelkedey/aws_cloudfront_beanstalk_lambda_s3_config/README.md

 This repository contains Terraform configurations to provision an AWS infrastructure consisting of an Elastic Beanstalk environment, a Lambda function for automatic deployments, Route 53 for DNS management and an S3 bucket for object storage.

+It also contains 2 cicd pielines, one for code deployemnts in various stages such as dev, staging and prod, and the other for automatic s3 update and deletion.

 ## To run this infrustracture locally configure the prerequisit:

 ### Prerequisites